Rustie: Glass Swords (2010–2014)

+Green Language and Evenifyoudontbelieve (2014–2015)

 Rustie released his second album, Green Language, on 26 August 2014 on Warp Records.
-In a review of the album, Pitchfork proclaimed that “Part of Rustie's genius is the way he spun so many sounds and ideas into a bright, high-energy electro-funk whose central contradiction—brittle in sound, pliant in structure—turned out to be visionary."
+In a review of the album, Pitchfork proclaimed that "Part of Rustie's genius is the way he spun so many sounds and ideas into a bright, high-energy electro-funk whose central contradiction—brittle in sound, pliant in structure—turned out to be visionary."
 Two tracks from the album, 'Raptor' and 'Attak (feat.
 Danny Brown)', received "best new track" awards by Pitchfork.
 Following the release, a second single, "Lost" (feat.
 Redinho), was premiered by Zane Lowe on BBC Radio 1.

 After a show for XOYO Loves at London's Coronet Theatre on 29 November 2014 featuring special guest, rapper Danny Brown, Rustie announced his upcoming 2015, 'Green Language Live' world tour.
 The 'Green Language' tour is his largest to date and featured dates across Europe, Australia, the USA and Korea.
 The events showcased immersive 3D visuals by A-Rock including lost Egyptian artefacts, swarms of birds amongst other extravagant effects.

 Previously, Whyte has played live with collaborators; Redinho at his album launch party hosted at London's Oval Space on 18 September 2014, production/vocal duo AlunaGeorge, and Koreless.

 On 6 April 2015, Rustie announced the next North American leg of his Green Language World Tour.
 It included stops at a number of festivals with performances at Sasquatch, Bonnaroo, Firefly and Governors Ball.

 At the beginning of November 2015, Rustie announced that his third album, Evenifudontbelieve, would be released on 5 November.
 In his review in The Fader, Selim Bulut wrote; "I want to join the cult of Rustie...
 On his new album EVENIFUDONTBELIEVE, the electronic producer has created a secular gospel.
 Is it possible to download someone’s consciousness as an album?
 I don't know if I believe in that, but I definitely believe in Rustie."
 Evenifudontbelieve was released via Warp Records, having made two of the singles taken from the album, "First Mythz" and "Peace Upzzz" available for stream only days prior to the release.

 Late November 2015, saw Rustie take part in a live Q&A with fans on Reddit, answering questions on a range of subjects including his production techniques, his influences and previous collaborations.